FunctionalJerk/FunctionalJerk.github.io/projects/axismundi.md

 # Axis Mundi

-After being asked to produce an audio installation for a festival celebrating the 8th birthday of [Callshop Radio](https://callshopradio.com/), Lennart Posch and I got together to conceptualize this project.
+After being asked to produce an audio installation for a festival celebrating the 8th birthday of [Callshop Radio](https://callshopradio.com/), my good friend Lennart Posch and I got together to conceptualize this project.
 We decided to build a sonic sculpture that would process and sonify the electromagnetic interferences in the room.
 I had already been digging myself into the rabbit hole of point-to-point-soldering, strongly inspired by the works of [Peter Vogel](https://www.petervogel-heritage.de/) and [Iona Vreme Moser](https://www.ioanavrememoser.com/).
 So I started the building process, while Lennart planned the staging and scenic elements.